Taman Werdhi Budaya Art Centre

 The Taman Werdhi Budaya Art Centre is an art and cultural centre in Denpasar, Bali, Indonesia.
-It serves as a place for art performances, especially traditional Balinese arts, dances, musics and theatres.
+It serves as a place for art performances, especially traditional Balinese art, dance, music and theatre.
 It was inaugurated by the Governor of Bali, Ida Bagus Mantra.
 The five-hectare site consists of art exhibition buildings, an open theater, an indoor theater, a Balinese history library, and a Hindu temple.
 It is the venue for the annual Bali Arts Festival, a month-long Balinese traditional arts festival since 1979.